Print

 A bowl of cherry compote on a marble countertop

-Store leftover cherry compote in an airtight container in the refrigerator for up to five days.
-Cherry compote can also be frozen.
+Store leftover cherry compote in an airtight container in the refrigerator for up to 1 week, or freeze in an airtight container for up to 3 months.

 ×